 |Cabrales||Spain||Smooth and creamy||Spicy and salty, sometimes acidic||Fig, jam, honey|

-This variety is the original and most well-known one.
-It is the classic French blue cheese that gives rise to other varieties.
-Roquefort is made using sheep’s milk.
+The original and most well-known one, Roquefort is the classic French version that gives rise to other varieties, despite the differences between Roquefort and blue cheese.
+It’s made using sheep’s milk.
 It has a semi-hard and crumbly texture.
 The inside is quite moist.

 It has a tangy and pungent taste with some bitter notes from the moldy part.
 Yet it is stronger and more complex than that.
 It has some sweet notes that are similar to burnt caramel and sharp notes from the blue mold.
 You can eat Roquefort along with apples, walnuts, and wines.